What is Low Framerate Compensation?

 This feature should be automatically enabled if your Radeon software is up-to-date… that is with a small caveat of course – your monitor supports it.

-Low Framerate Compensation only works on FreeSync monitors in which the maximum refresh rate is at least 2.5 times greater it’s minimum refresh rate.
+Low Framerate Compensation only works on FreeSync monitors in which the maximum refresh rate is at least 2.5 times greater than its minimum refresh rate.
 For example, if you’ve got a newer FreeSync monitor with a 40Hz to 144Hz range then you are good to go otherwise you’ll have to sit this one out.

 No amount of tinkering in the Radeon settings will help since your monitor either supports it or doesn’t.